singhrakeshgkp/spring-cloud-native/README.md

 Development            Containerization                Deployment
 Spring Boot ---------> Cloud Native BuildPacks -------> Kubernates
 ```
-# Branches
-### 001-dev-exp
-- Here we will create a simple spring boot application and do the some changes and run the application.for more details follow [link](/001-dev-exp.md)

 ## Creating application
 - Create Spring boot application with ```reactive web, actuator, and prometheus``` Dependency